-The Professional Standards Committee proposes an amendment to the Faculty Code to strike the current language in Chapter III, sections 6 and 7, and to substitute the language in the previously submitted document in its place.

-Adoption of this amendment shall authorize the modification of the Code citations so as to bring those citations into conformity with changes in the Code occasioned by the adoption of this amendment.
+Doug Cannon M/S/P "to strike the current language in Chapter III, sections 6 and 7 of the Faculty Code, and to substitute the language in the previously submitted document (see attached) in its place.
+Adoption of this amendment shall authorize the modification of the Code citations so as to bring those citations into conformity with changes in the Code occasioned by the adoption of this amendment."